izderadicka/mybookshelf2/README.md

 There is possibility to store per user preferences as JSON, but the implementation of preferences is yet to be done.

-Documentation - unfortunatelly it usually my weak part.
+Documentation - unfortunatelly it's usually my weak part.

 Internationalization, Localization, Translation - I really do not like this type of work.
 App is not ready, I guess it would not be too dificult to make it I18N, but it's not a priority.